 Even though most people pack their skis and snowboards away in March, there’s still powder to be had at many ski resorts, especially in Colorado, Utah, northern California, and Canada’s Whistler.
 You’ll find great deals on spring lift tickets and lodging.
-Pick a resort that also offers plenty of activities off the slope to fill out your week.
-For ideas, check out KidTripster’s recommended ski resorts for families, including the West’s Top 10.
+Pick a resort that also offers plenty of activities off the slopes to fill out your week.
+For ideas, check out KidTripster’s recommended ski resorts for families, including the our Top 10.

 Photo courtesy: Julia Vandenoever/Keystone Mountain Resort

 4/Get out your passport